slevithan/oniguruma-to-es/README.md

 class EmulatedRegExp extends RegExp {
   constructor(pattern: string, flags?: string, options?: EmulatedRegExpOptions);
   constructor(pattern: EmulatedRegExp, flags?: string);
-  rawArgs: {
-    pattern: string;
-    flags: string;
-    options: EmulatedRegExpOptions;
+  rawOptions: EmulatedRegExpOptions;
-  };
 }
 ```

-The `rawArgs` property of `EmulatedRegExp` instances can be used to serialize the object.
+The `rawOptions` property of `EmulatedRegExp` instances can be used to serialize the object.

 ## 🔩 Options